-Kotleti with Podliva is a comfort food enjoyed by Russians for generations.
+Kotleti with Podlivka is a comfort food enjoyed by Russians for generations.
 You got the comfort food trifecta, meat, carbs and sauce.

-Podliva or sometimes called Podlivka, is simply a gravy sauce, that is made to complement your meat.
+Podlivka or sometimes called Podliva, is simply a gravy sauce, that is made to complement your meat.
 Some like the sauce on the side, others cook it all together.
-Kotleti with Podliva can be served with any carbs, such as pasta, rice, mashed potato or even buckwheat.
+Kotleti with Podlivka can be served with any carbs, such as pasta, rice, mashed potato or even buckwheat.

-This is my mum’s recipe, which I loved eating as a kid.
-The mushrooms and capsicums add extra flavour and depth and colour to this recipe.
-We always ate Kotleti with Podliva with spiral pasta.
-Mum says the spirals allow the podliva and onions get stuck around them better, vs using a straight penne or macaroni.
+This is my mum's recipe, which I loved eating as a kid.
+The mushrooms and capsicums add extra flavor and depth and color to this recipe.
+We always ate Kotleti with Podlivka with spiral pasta.
+Mum says the spirals allow the podlivka and onions get stuck around them better, vs using a straight penne or macaroni.

 Makes sense to me, so this dish can now only be eaten with spiral pastas, like Fusilli.
 It also tastes great over mashed potatoes.
 Eating Kotleti with pasta feels like a main meal, but Kotleti over mashed potato feels like a side dish to me (but I am not the biggest potato fan).
 That's why I always use the pasta option.

 If beef and Russian meatballs aren't your thing, try my Salmon Podliva with Rice for a nice change.
 Seriously, you can't go wrong with Kotleti with Podlivka.
 What's not to love?
 Carbs, meat, sauce.
 Perfect!
 Bon Appetit! Приятного аппетита!

 To prepare this meal, make the Classic Beef Kotleti first, the follow instructions below.